WorkingLargeGermany

 Frequently Asked Questions

-Is the Boxer good for apartment living?
+Is the Boxer a good apartment dog?

 Is the Boxer good for first-time owners?